jwparker1797/WeatherMap/README.md

 First things first, check your current weather forecast from  [my map](https://jwparker1797.github.io/WeatherMap/map.html).

-As you will find, there are a few layers that show some interesting weather data including: radar, current temperatures, weather watches and warnings, and a current snow depth layer.
-I have also added a forecast ability by searching for a location using the search bar.
+As you will find, there are a few layers that show interesting weather data including: radar, current temperatures, weather watches and warnings, and a current snow depth.
+I have also added a forecast tool that can be used by putting your location in the search bar.

 Below I will outline some of the code I used to accomplish this web map.

 ## Layers

-Before making the app, I went to the NWS (National Weather Service) GIS service enpoints and found the layers (and URL's) I wanted to use.
+Before making the app, I went to the NWS (National Weather Service) GIS service endpoints and found the layers (and URL's) I wanted to use.
 An example of how I added one of the layers is shown below.

 ```javascript
 var watchesWarnings = new MapImageLayer({